Information Updated March 2020

 As the years went by, it became evident that conservation of the environment and wildlife was necessary to preserve the community’s heritage and future well-being, so the club gradually became involved in activities promoting this.
 The club was largely responsible for governmental action prohibiting the unregulated dumping by industries and others into the Crow River.

 In 1937, the club changed its name to the Delano Sportsmen’s Club, as a broader membership base was desired.
 With the building of the new clubhouse in 1974, the new traphouse in 1985, and constant improvement of the range facilities, including the shooting shelter in 1987 and ongoing significant noise abatement , the organization has grown to more than 500 members.
-The club has purchased the 75-acre farm just west of the club house and is investigating ways to best utilize it on behalf of the members and the public.
+The club purchased the 75-acre farm just west of the club house and is constructing trapshooting ranges on a portion of the land.

 Some projects of the club include winter feeding of pheasants, raising pheasant chicks for restocking, annual planting of evergreen tree plots for habitat improvement, a firearm safety course, a bowhunter safety course, an advanced firearms safety course, and a members-only turkey shoot and fishing contest.

-The club also provides financial support to many organizations, including the National Wildlife Federation, Minnesota Conservation Federation, Freshwater Society, TIP, and many others.
+The club also hosts the Delano High School trapshooting team and provides financial support to many organizations, including the National Wildlife Federation, Minnesota Conservation Federation, Freshwater Society, TIP, and many others.

 The president of the club is Tom Delaney.
 Meetings are the last Tuesday of each month at 7 p.m. at the clubhouse.
 Lunch is provided after each meeting.
 For more information or to join, call Joe and Jan Kittok at (763) 972-2989.
 Dues are $150 per year, with the opportunity to reduce that to $50 through work projects around the club and volunteering for shifts at the Fourth of July Celebration.